bhoov/nrgpt/README.md

-# nrgpt-iclr
+# NRGPT

-Code supplementary to accompany the NRGPT ICLR submission
+Code supplementary to accompany the NRGPT paper

 ## Getting started